MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization.md

 ## <a name="change-the-senders-contact-information-in-email-messages-sent-to-users"></a>Change the sender's contact information in email messages sent to users

-Puede realizar cambios en el correo electrónico que se envía automáticamente a los usuarios, incluida la dirección de correo electrónico real y el nombre para mostrar de la información de contacto del remitente.
-De forma predeterminada, el remitente de los mensajes de correo electrónico es Office 365, pero se puede cambiar la dirección de correo electrónico y nombre para mostrar con Windows PowerShell y el cmdlet [Set-CsOnlineDialInConferencingTenantSettings](https://docs.microsoft.com/powershell/module/skype/set-csonlinedialinconferencingtenantsettings?view=skype-ps).
-Para realizar cambios en la dirección de correo electrónico que envía el correo electrónico a los usuarios, debe:
+You can make changes to the email that is automatically sent to your users, including the actual email address and the display name of the sender's contact information.
+De forma predeterminada, el remitente de los mensajes de correo electrónico es Microsoft 365 u Office 365, pero puede cambiar la dirección de correo electrónico y el nombre para mostrar con Windows PowerShell y el cmdlet [set-CsOnlineDialInConferencingTenantSettings](https://docs.microsoft.com/powershell/module/skype/set-csonlinedialinconferencingtenantsettings?view=skype-ps) .
+To make changes to the email address that is sending the email to the users, you must:

 - Escriba la dirección de correo electrónico en el parámetro _SendEmailFromAddress_ .